mac-cain13/iDealBundle/Readme.md

 3. Well documented, tested with unit tests and nice Object-Oriented structure

 ## Installation
 Installation with [Composer](http://getcomposer.org) is recommended.
-Run the require command to add Notificato to your project:
+Run the require command to add the iDealBundle to your project:

 `composer require wrep/ideal-bundle`